jkomoros/sudoku/README.md

 ##Included commands

+###i-sudoku

+i-sudoku is an interactive command line sudoku game.
+Part of its goal is to make debugging hints and human solves easier, although it is sufficiently full-featured to stand on its own as a fun sudoku program.

 ###dokugen

 Dokugen is a simple command line utility exposing the main functionality of the sudoku package, including solving, generating, and difficutly-rating puzzles.